General

 For more detailed information about the satellite, a presentation given on the CubeSat can be viewed on YouTube and the presented slides found under publications.

-OPS-SAT 2 (Optical and Quantum Communication)
+OPS-SAT-2 (Optical and Quantum Communication)

 In 2021 ESA ran a study in the Concurrent Development Facility (CDF) to assess the feasibility of extending the OPS-SAT concept to build a flying CubeSat lab that focuses on Optical and Quantum Communications.
 You can find the CDF report here .

 Using the CDF report as inspiration, industry has proposed a future mission to be incorporated into OPS-SAT Space Lab called OPS-SAT VOLT (Versatile Optical Lab for Telecommunications.
-It is funded by the ARTES Scylight Strategic Programme Line and will be built by UK, Lithuanian and Polish industry.
+It is funded by the ARTES Scylight Strategic Programme Line and will be built by UK and Polish industry.
 This 12U CubeSat will be equipped with an optical terminal, quantum source, AI computer and hyperspectral camera.
 Launch is planned for 2025.

 In addition, Scylight is opening a thematic call for more European industry proposed missions in the course of 2023.

-OPS-SAT's firsts:
+OPS-SAT's firsts

 How to become an experimenter?